|I teach in the

 publication of the Mathematical Association

 of America.
-My current position with the MAA is Chair of the Council on Publications and Communications.
+In early 2015, I completed service to the MAA as Chair of the Council on Publications and Communications.
 During fall quarter 2011, I served as Benedict Distinguished Visiting Professor at Carleton College.

 I help to coordinate Bay Area Mathematical Adventures a series of talks intended for high school students interested in mathematics, sponsored jointly by SCU and San Jose State University.
 Please contact me if you would like to be added to our email list.

-Here is a page with some of my favorite computed images.
+Here is a page with some of my (very old) favorite computed images.

 |Just for fun: Nine fibers of the Hopf fibration, viewed by stereographic projection.
 The colors indicate how near that part of the image is to your eye.
 Does red indicate the closest or the farthest points?
 Are the rings turning to the right or to the left?|